-1. Pay one-third of the cost of the program, unless subject to an exception listed in subparagraph (4)(c), and
+1. Pay one-third of the cost of the program, unless subject to an exception listed in paragraph (4)(c) or (4)(d) and

 2. Sign an agreement that requires the student to pay an additional one-third of the cost of the program in the event the student does not successfully complete the program.